Concrete Fire Resistance Calculator

 It is also possible to increase the FRP of concrete elements through the application of protective coatings such as vermiculite or intumescent paint.

-How is FRP Calculated?
+How is FRP calculated?

 FRP is calculated differently depending on the design code adopted.
 When using EN 1992-1-2, the below process is followed: